plotly/rasterly/README.md

-# rasterizer
+# rasterly

 Easily and rapidly visualize very large datasets with R and the plotly package.

-## Importing large datasets for use with rasterizer
+## Importing large datasets for use with rasterly

-`rasterizer` is an R package to generate raster data for very large datasets; combined with Plotly.js and the plotly package, it enables analysts to generate interactive figures which are responsive enough to embed into web applications.
+`rasterly` is an R package to generate raster data for very large datasets; combined with Plotly.js and the plotly package, it enables analysts to generate interactive figures which are responsive enough to embed into web applications.

-There are several ways to import very large datasets into R for use with `rasterizer`; one option is the `data.table` package (https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).
+There are several ways to import very large datasets into R for use with `rasterly`; one option is the `data.table` package (https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).

 * csv file:
 ```